 - Shoulder tear repair

 Recovery from a shoulder condition will usually include rest, ice and over-the-counter pain relievers for minor issues.
 Outpatient physical therapy may be prescribed to help strengthen and condition the shoulder after injury.

 For more complex cases involving surgery, your body will need time to heal.
 Your surgeon and physical therapist will coordinate your recovery, which may include both inpatient and outpatient physical therapy, as well as exercises to do at home.
 Combined with medication to help manage pain, recovery can take weeks to months depending on the severity of your shoulder condition.

 A team approach to shoulder care

 At Main Line Health, your shoulder care is a team effort.
-Your care team will consist of orthopaedic surgeons, radiologists, anesthesiologists, physician assistants, nurses, and physical and occupational therapists working together with the goal to alleviate your shoulder pain and restore maximum function.
+Your care team will consist of orthopaedic surgeons, radiologists, anesthesiologists, physician assistants, nurses, and physical and occupational therapists working together with the goal to alleviate your pain and restore maximum function.

 The Main Line Health orthopaedic team will guide you through every step of care, from diagnosis to recovery, helping you regain mobility and get back to the activities you love.